Klepac-Ceraj-Lab/RPiCamera/scripts/README.md

 INSTRUCTIONS:

 1. execute `$ python <path to RPiCamera>/RPiCamera/scripts/preview.py`
-2. adjust camera settings as needed - refer to the [VKC RPi Manual](https://github.com/Klepac-Ceraj-Lab/klepac-ceraj-lab.github.io/blob/main/drylab/rpi-manual.md) for more detailed instructions
+2. adjust camera settings as needed - refer to the [VKC RPi Manual](https://klepac-ceraj-lab.github.io/drylab/rpi-manual/#setting_up_an_object) for more detailed instructions
+3. run as many times as needed to optimize photo

 EXAMPLE: